 Not sure where to start?
 You can follow these steps:

-Check your rate for refinancing before the end of the year, while interest rates are still at historic lows.
+Check your rate for refinancing before the end of the year.
 You can check your rate with Earnest here in about 2 minutes.
 Earnest offers some of the lowest rates and most flexible payment options available from any private loan servicers, and we’ll work with you to choose the best payment plan for your budget.

 Research your options for forgiveness and consolidation.
 If you meet the eligibility requirements for student loan forgiveness, refinancing might not be right for you.
 Likewise, if you can lower your payments and interest rates through consolidation without refinancing, keeping your loans with the federal government might be your best option.